Empowering Men with Therapy for Self-Improvement

 Amber Jerome

-Amber is a clinical counsellor that has extensive experience supporting men with mental health challenges in a variety of settings and circumstances.
+Amber is a Provisional Psychologist that has extensive experience supporting men with mental health challenges in a variety of settings and circumstances.
 What’s different about Amber is that she uses a men specific approach that is underpinned by her understanding of how men communicate in therapy.
 She has counselled men experiencing addiction recovery, trauma, anxiety, depression, eating disorders, and a range of thought disorders.
 She can assist you to navigate your relationships, balance work and family responsibilities, and repair communications with your partner, family, and others in your life.
 Through her therapy sessions, she helps you gain self-awareness of your thoughts, emotions, and behaviours as the first step towards improvement.

 Learn more about Amber.